Hindenburg disaster: Puncture hypothesis

 Although Captain Pruss believed that the Hindenburg could withstand tight turns without significant damage, proponents of the puncture hypothesis, including Hugo Eckener, question the airship's structural integrity after being repeatedly stressed over its flight record.

 The airship did not receive much in the way of routine inspections even though there was evidence of at least some damage on previous flights.
 It is not known whether that damage was properly repaired or even whether all the failures had been found.
 During the ship's first return flight from Rio, Hindenburg had once lost an engine and almost drifted over Africa, where it could have crashed.
-Afterwards, Eckener ordered section chiefs to inspect the airship during flight.
+Afterward, Eckener ordered section chiefs to inspect the airship during flight.
 However, the complexity of the airship's structure would make it virtually impossible to detect all weaknesses in the structure.
 In March 1936, the Hindenburg and the Graf Zeppelin made three-day flights to drop leaflets and broadcast speeches via loudspeaker.
 Before the airship's takeoff on March 26, 1936, Ernst Lehmann chose to launch the Hindenburg with the wind blowing from behind the airship, instead of into the wind as per standard procedure.
 During the takeoff, the airship's tail struck the ground, and part of the lower fin was broken.
 Although that damage was repaired, the force of the impact may have caused internal damage.
 Only six days before the disaster, it was planned to make the Hindenburg have a hook on her hull to carry aircraft, similar to the US Navy's use of the USS Akron and the USS Macon airships.
 However, the trials were unsuccessful as the biplane hit the Hindenburgs trapeze several times.
 The structure of the airship may have been further affected by this incident.

-Newsreels, as well as the map of the landing approach, show that the Hindenburg made several sharp turns, first towards port and then starboard, just before the accident.
+Newsreels, as well as the map of the landing approach, show that the Hindenburg made several sharp turns, first toward port and then starboard, just before the accident.
 Proponents posit that either of these turns could have weakened the structure near the vertical fins, causing a bracing wire to snap and puncture at least one of the internal gas cells.
 Additionally, some of the bracing wires may have even been substandard.
 One bracing wire tested after the crash broke at a mere 70% of its rated load.
 A punctured cell would have freed hydrogen into the air and could have been ignited by a static discharge (see above), or it is also possible that the broken bracing wire struck a girder, causing sparks to ignite hydrogen.
 When the fire started, people on board the airship reported hearing a muffled detonation, but outside, a ground crew member on the starboard side reported hearing a crack.
 Some speculate the sound was from a bracing wire snapping.